 The extended abstract.
 The extended abstract must have its own abstract consisting of no more

 than 50 words.
 Do not use section headings in the body of the paper.

 Include a brief introduction, methods, results and discussion in a single

 section.
-The text should not exceed 1000 words.
+The text should not exceed 1000 words (excluding references and figure legends).
 A maximum of 4

 figures and/or tables is allowed.
 Materials and methods should be

 described in the text, not in figure legends or table footnotes.
 The

 Literature Cited section should conform to the format used by the Canadian

 Journal of Microbiology.

 The submitted material will be adjudicated as follows: